quietlight/Skraak/README.md

 It is a good idea to use an Nvidia GPU.
 Everything should work fine on CPU, just slow.

-AMD GPU's are not supported but should be easy for you to get working.
+AMD and Mac Silicone GPU's are not supported but should be easy for you to get working with julia AMD or Metal packages.

 If you are doing serious work, start the julia repl with: julia -t n  where n is up to 1/2 the number of cores you have.
 I do 4, this is enough to keep up with a gamer style GPU.